videojs/videojs-contrib-quality-levels/README.md

 The `enabled` function should take an optional boolean to enable or disable the representation and return whether it is currently enabled.

 You can also remove quality levels from the list using `QualityLevelList.removeQualityLevel`.
-Call this function with the reference to the `QualityLevel` object you wish to remove  The `QualityLevelList.selectedIndex` property will automatically be updated when a quality level is removed so that it still refers to the correct level.
+Call this function with the reference to the `QualityLevel` object you wish to remove.
+The `QualityLevelList.selectedIndex` property will automatically be updated when a quality level is removed so that it still refers to the correct level.
 If the currently selected level is removed, the `selectedIndex` will be set to `-1`.

 ### Triggering the 'change' event